tshepang/blog/content/from offense to delight.md

 could not tell at times if they were mimicking black or white Americans.
 I sometimes also struggled with hearing what the fuck they were saying, though that could also be a property of those accents.
-I felt inconsistencies in those accents as well, as if they actors didn't get enough practice.
+I felt inconsistencies in those accents as well.

 Despite those (rather minor) complaints, the director deserves much respect for what she created (what's her name?).